Rebekah Bruesehoff: Recent work and book publishing (2020–present)

 During the COVID-19 pandemic, Bruesehoff placed as a top-twenty finalist for Time and Nickelodeon's 2020 Kid of the Year award.
 Live during the special, she shared an original story called An Act of Awesome, with Neil Patrick Harris introducing her and her work.
 Nickelodeon would go on to employ an advertisement featuring Bruesehoff for Trans Day of Visibility in 2022.

 On October 8, 2020, she was a figure of National Coming Out Day, featured on USA Today.

 In 2021, Bruesehoff published her first book, A Kids Book About Being Inclusive, in collaboration with fellow activist Ashton Mota and GenderCool.

 In 2022, she attended the Tory Burch Foundation's Embrace Ambition Summit in New York City.

 In 2023, Human Rights Campaign featured her and her mother in a video and article advocating for transgender rights in sports at the high school level.
 In October 2023, she was named one of GLAAD's 20 Under 20.

+In 2024, she was featured in the graphic novel anthology Becoming Who We Are: Real Stories About Growing Up Trans.